Tankers (film): Plot

-Still unaware of the connection, Krotov becomes jealous when he sees Konovalov and Chumak together, leading him to send Konovalov's tank on a patrol with two T-34 tanks, knowing full well that the KV-1 is not fit for action.
+That night, Konovalov goes out into the abandoned battlefield without permission or notice, taking Rykov and Siitov with him.
+There, they become aware of German soldiers doing the same.
+Konovalov and Seetov capture one of the Germans, and Rykov gives them a false clear to get them to leave.
+After returning, Krotov again tries to have Konovalov punished on the pretext of deserting.
+The commander however says he and his men have shown bravery in action, and congratulates them on the prisoner.
+Meanwhile, Pavla manages to temporarily start the damaged KV's engine, and tests the tank alongside Konovalov.
+Still unaware of their relation, Krotov gets jealous when he sees Konovalov and Pavla together, leading him to send Konovalov's tank on patrol with two T-34 tanks, knowing full well that the KV is not fit for action.
 Sure enough, the tank cannot keep up with the others and is ordered back.
 Instead, Konovalov decides to take up a defensive position and engage three German tanks, which he destroys.
-However, he is disciplined for disobeying orders and told to go into the upcoming assault as tank-borne infantry.

-Chumak desperately tries to get Konovalov's KV-1 ready for the battle, but fails.
-She then is told that another KV-1 is hidden in the woods near the battle site.
-She finds it and gets it engine working.
-Konovalov and his surviving crew members join her and go into battle.

-They first destroy a German half-track, which is then joined by an unknown number of tanks, most of which Konovalov's tank destroys.
-They are finally stopped by another PzKpfw IV, but Konovalov and two surviving crew members kill the German tank crew and drive it back to their lines.
+However, his platoon commander has to report him for disobedience, which leads to a fist fight between Konovalov and Krotov.